nathanmaher41/nathanmaher41/README.md

 ## Hi there 👋

+## Carnegie Mellon University 2024 Graduate with a major in Information Systems concentrating in software development.

 <!--
 **nathanmaher41/nathanmaher41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.